WhiteflagProtocol/whiteflag-api/README.md

 ## API Functionality

 The detailed [OpenAPI](https://swagger.io/specification/) definition can be found in `static/openapi.json`.
-The API definition is provided in human readible format at the root endpoint by the running API; just go to `http://localhost:5746/` with a browser.
+The API definition is provided in human-readable format at the root endpoint by the running API; just go to `http://localhost:5746/` with a browser.

 The API has two sorts of operations: on collections and on singletons.
 An operation on a collection shows or changes the current state.
-For example, a GET request to `/orginators` provides the currenlty known origintaors, and a POST request to `/tokens` stores a token that will be used for authentication.
+For example, a GET request to `/orginators` provides the currently known originators, and a POST request to `/tokens` stores a token that will be used for authentication.